The Wizard of Oz on television: Sponsorship

-Being a presentation of network TV, The Wizard of Oz was subject to sponsorship from a variety of advertisers.
+Being a presentation of network television, The Wizard of Oz was subject to sponsorship from a variety of advertisers.

 The first telecast of "Oz" was a presentation of Ford Star Jubilee and thus sponsored by Ford Motor Company and its dealers.
 In the ensuing years of 1959 thru 1967, the yearly telecast was sponsored by one primary sponsor with a co-sponsor.
 Perhaps the best remembered examples were the telecasts sponsored by Procter and Gamble and promoted when the company gave free premiums of hand puppets with packages of some of its most popular products.
 Many also remember the 1970 telecast presented on NBC by Singer Manufacturing Company as a tribute to Judy Garland, who had died in June 1969.

 In later years, several different advertisers shared sponsorship; no one advertiser predominated.

 Television ratings

 The showing in 1983 was the 25th network prime-time showing, a record then for any film or television special.
 In the first nine showings, all on CBS, The Wizard of Oz gained at least 49% of the television audience.
 In 1966, it ranked No. 1 in the ratings for the week that it was shown.
-Between 1960 and 1968, the film even beat out episodes of ABC-TV's Walt Disney Presents (in 1960) and NBC's Walt Disney's Wonderful World of Color (from 1961 to 1968), which aired opposite the film.
-When the film moved temporarily from CBS to NBC, it always preempted the Disney program altogether, except for once, when NBC showed Oz on a Saturday in 1968.
+Between 1960 and 1968, the film even beat out episodes of ABC's Walt Disney Presents (in 1960) and NBC's Walt Disney's Wonderful World of Color (from 1961 to 1968), which aired opposite the film.
+When the film moved temporarily from CBS to NBC, it always pre-empted the Disney program altogether, except for once, when NBC showed Oz on a Saturday in 1968.
 When CBS bought the film back from NBC in 1976, it again began to beat episodes of Disney in the ratings.
-It preempted Disney on one more occasion, after the series moved to that network in the early 1980s.
+It pre-empted Disney on one more occasion, after the series moved to that network in the early 1980s.

-In 2006, the first year it was shown on TV in high-definition, the film placed No. 11 in the Nielsen ratings among cable television programs for the week of November 11.
+In 2006, the first year it was shown on television in high-definition, the film placed No. 11 in the Nielsen ratings among cable television programs for the week of November 11.